ComputeCanada/wheels_builder/README.md

                         Updates requirements of the wheel. (default: None) -a ADD_REQ [ADD_REQ ...], --add_req ADD_REQ [ADD_REQ ...]
+                        Add requirements to the wheel. (default: None) -r REMOVE_REQ [REMOVE_REQ ...], --remove_req REMOVE_REQ [REMOVE_REQ ...]
-                        Add requirements to the wheel. (default: None) --set_min_numpy SET_MIN_NUMPY
+                        Remove requirements from the wheel. (default: None) --set_min_numpy SET_MIN_NUMPY
+                        Sets the minimum required numpy version. (default: None) --set_lt_numpy SET_LT_NUMPY
-                        Sets the minimum required numpy version. (default: None) --inplace             Work in the same directory as the existing wheel instead of a temporary location (default: False) --force               If combined with --inplace, overwrites existing wheel if the resulting wheel has the same name (default: False)
+                        Sets the lower than (<) required numpy version. (default: None) --inplace             Work in the same directory as the existing wheel instead of a temporary location (default: False)
+  --force               If combined with --inplace, overwrites existing wheel if the resulting wheel has
-  -p, --print_req       Prints the current requirements (default: False) -v, --verbose         Displays information about what it is doing (default: False) -t TAG, --add_tag TAG
+                        the same name (default: False) -p, --print_req       Prints the current requirements (default: False) -v, --verbose         Displays information about what it is doing (default: False) -t TAG, --add_tag TAG